username

 Vashti

-This was quick re-intro to the superstitions, affording me the opportunity to test my ankle after spraining it a few weeks prior while also getting a look at how things fared after the siphon fire.
+This was a quick re-intro to the superstitions, affording me the opportunity to test my ankle after spraining it a few weeks prior while also getting a look at how things fared after the siphon fire.
 The route is entirely within the siphon fire perimeter, and while there were large areas that were burned to the ground, there were others that were barely touched...

 Aside from the scorched vegetation, the trail itself is in decent shape - it was weird to be able to look clear across the landscape with unobstructed views...though it certainly made it easier to find ruins and other historical artifacts.
 Another hiker in the area pointed out a broken arrowhead, found not far off the trail proper.
 They mentioned the presence of some ruins in the area, but we didn't detour to check things out.